Virtual persistence diagrams, signed measures, Wasserstein distances, and Banach spaces: Wasserstein distance for signed measures

 \end{proof} \end{theorem}

-Note that virtual persistence diagrams (Definition \ref{thm:virtual_persistence_diagrams}) are a special case of signed measures.
-Moreover, the Wasserstein distance for signed measures restricts to the corresponding Wasserstein distance for virtual persistence diagrams.

-\subsection{The Partial Transportation Problem and Partial Wasserstein Distances}
+\subsection{The partial transportation problem and partial Wasserstein distances}

 Let $(X,d,A)$ be a metric pair with $A\subset X$ Borel.
-The partial transport problem is concerned with measures supported on $X-A$.
+The partial transport problem is concerned with measures supported on $X \setminus A$.
 Informally, the problem is to find the most efficient way to transport the mass of one measure to another, allowing mass to be borrowed from or pushed to the subspace $A$.
-Divol and Lacombe \cite{divol2019understanding} defined the problem for the case that $X$ is some Euclidean space and $A$ is a closed subset of $X$.
+Expanding upon work of Figalli and Gigli \cite{FIGALLI2010107}, Divol and Lacombe \cite{divol2019understanding} defined the problem for the case that $X$ is some Euclidean space and $A$ is a closed subset of $X$.
 Motivated by their work, and by adopting the perspective taken in the present paper on the Wasserstein distance between persistence diagrams, we generalize their definition of the partial transport problem and the resulting metrics.
+By taking $A = \emptyset$, we recover the classical Wasserstein distances as well.

-Instead of working with measures on $X-A$ directly, we will instead mimic the algebraic setup we established for persistence diagrams in Section \ref{sec:pers_wass} and consider the quotient $\pmeas(X)/\pmeas(A)$.
+Instead of working with measures on $X \setminus A$ directly, we will instead mimic the algebraic setup we established for persistence diagrams in Section \ref{sec:pers_wass} and consider the quotient $\pmeas(X)/\pmeas(A)$.
 Here, we are viewing measures $\mu$ supported on $A$ as also being measures on $X$ according to $\mu(E) = \mu(E\cap A)$ for all $E\subset X$ Borel.

-\begin{definition} We define the commutative monoid of \emph{Radon measures on $X$ relative to $A$} by $\pmeas(X,A): = \pmeas(X)/\pmeas(A)$.
-Similarly, we define the commutative monoids $\fpmeas(X,A) := \fpmeas(X)/\fpmeas(A)$ of \emph{finite Radon measures on $X$ relative to $A$} and $\fmeas(X,A):= \fmeas(X)/\fmeas(A)$ of \emph{finite signed Radon measures on $X$ relative to $A$}. \end{definition}
+\begin{definition} We define the commutative monoid of \emph{Radon measures on $X$ relative to $A$} by $\pmeas(X,A) = \pmeas(X)/\pmeas(A)$.
+Similarly, we define the commutative monoids $\fpmeas(X,A) = \fpmeas(X)/\fpmeas(A)$ of \emph{finite Radon measures on $X$ relative to $A$} and $\fmeas(X,A)= \fmeas(X)/\fmeas(A)$ of \emph{finite signed Radon measures on $X$ relative to $A$}. \end{definition}

 Elements of $\pmeas(X,A)$ are cosets of the form $\mu + \pmeas(A)$, and similarly for $\fmeas(X,A)$ and $\fpmeas(X,A)$.
 Note that $\mu = \nu \pmod{\pmeas(A)}\iff \mu + \alpha = \nu + \beta$ for some $\alpha,\beta\in \pmeas(A)$, and similarly for $\fmeas(X,A)$ and $\fpmeas(X,A)$.